Heliozoa/rfcs/texts/update-tuesday.md

 ### Quizzes Backend/ Quizzes Dashboard/ Quizzes Widget

-Update by doing the following:
+Update by doing the following in each package directory:
-1. Run `yarn upgrade-interactive --latest` in the repository's root directory.
+1. Run `npm outdated` to list outdated dependencies.
-2. Select packages to update interactively or skip to update all - select ones that aren't currently held back (see list below).
+2. Run `npm install package-name@latest` to update dependency - select ones that aren't currently held back (see list below).
 It might be wise to update one at a time and test to see if anything breaks.
 3. If something breaks, determine whether to hold back or fix some other way.

 Currently held back packages:

 **Backend**:

+routing-controllers
+typeorm

 **Dashboard**:

+typesafe-actions

 **Widget**:

+typesafe-actions